 The name says it all.
 This headset isn’t going to give you a ton of exciting features, but it’s a functional accessory that will do what you need it to.
 The simplistic design is comfortable thanks to large earpads, and a variety of connection methods means you’ll have no problem hooking up to consoles and gaming PCs.

 Designed for flexibility and durability, the headband bends and twists and provides a comfortable, adjustable wear for most head sizes.
 Though it only has stereo sound, AmazonBasics Gaming Headset delivers crystal clear audio.

-CONS: Stereo only Lower-quality build when compared to similar models
+Lower-quality build when compared to similar models

 You’re not going to find many headsets cheaper than the Astro A10.
 Available in an assortment of colors, the Astro A10 is a baseline headset, providing comfort and reliability without overdoing it with features.
 Features, by the way, that would drive the price up quite a bit.
 For the basics, the A10 is ideal, especially with its flip-to-mute mic and thick padded earpads.

 Great for entry-level players or pros that aren’t ready to shell out the expected hundred on a high-end headset, the A10 is a practical option sure to save you money without sacrificing your ability to hear.

 Included mic split